 These financial statements have been prepared under the historical cost convention as modified by the revaluation of certain fixed assets, with the exception of investments, which are included at market value.
-The financial statements have been prepared in accordance with the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102) (effective 1 January 2015) - ((Charities SORP (FRS 102)), the financial Reporting Standard applicable to the UK and Republic of Ireland (FRS102).
+The financial statements have been prepared in accordance with the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102) (effective 1 January 2015) - ((Charities SORP (FRS 102)), the financial Reporting Standard applicable to the UK and Republic of Ireland (FRS102), and the Companies Act 2006.